LeData/ML-ensemble-with-Feature-Crawler/README.md

 * Non linear variables - for linear models (logistic regression and SVC) (need numeric features)
 * other time series based variables.

-**// A first step towards production quality code //**
+**// Step towards production quality code //**

-This repository is meant to be used by others and I welcome any help in the development.
-I have taken this challenge as a chance to learn how to write better code more than a quest to get to the top of the leaderboard (which some achieve blending publicly posted models).
+This repository is meant to be useful to others and I welcome any help in the development.
+I have taken this challenge as a chance to learn how to write better code more than a quest to get to the top of the leaderboard (which some achieve by blending publicly posted models).
 I have read plenty about test driven development but haven't been able to implement it yet.
-I also would like to implement viz tools to understand at a glance how far along the feature crawler is and how fast the crawling goes.
-If this sound like something that you'd enjoy, please get in touch or submit PR directly.
+I also would like to implement visualization tools to the crawler to understand at a glance how far along it is and how fast the crawling goes.
+For example:
+- Proportion of graph scored vs number of rounds
+- Best Score vs number of rounds
+- Number of 'leaves' vs number of rounds
+- Distribution of feature representation
+If this sound like something that you'd enjoy doing, please get in touch or submit PR directly.